Dominant optic atrophy

 Orphanet reference numbers are ORPHA98673 for DOA, and ORPHA1215 for DOAplus.

-DOA is a mitochondriopathy, as the genes responsible for DOA encode proteins ubiquitously expressed, imported into the mitochondria and associated to the inner membrane
+DOA is a mitochondriopathy, as the genes responsible for DOA encode proteins ubiquitously expressed, imported into the mitochondria and associated to the inner membrane.
+As such, DOA may be syndromic and include extra-ocular symptoms, mostly neuro-muscular, that are frequently found in mitochondriopathies.

 Non syndromic dominant optic atrophy